voteflux/digipol/README.md

 - `route_generator.dart` - where all the page routing is done
 - `styles.dart` - where the colour themes are set
 - `custom_widgets.dart` - where the shared widgets are kept
+- `voting_widgt.dart` - where the voting widget + states are
-- `/api` directory for the API interaction code.
+- `/lib/api` directory for the API interaction code.
+- `/assets` directory for the assets (images, media, data).
+- The rest contain the different pages of the app (hopefully naming is good enough to guide you)

 Edit `pubspec.yaml` to include other packages.

 #### Outside this repo: